guni1192/cromwell/README.md

 ```

-Testing about network module needs root.
+Testing about network module is needed root.
-Their unit test is determined ignore elements because travis can not use cargo test in root.
+Their unit test is determined ignore elements because travis ci can not use cargo test in root.
-If you want to test them in local environment, use below command
+If you want to test them in local environment, use below command.

 ```bash
 $ sudo cargo test -- --ignored